hgomezf/yakyak-docker/README.md

 ![image yakyak](https://cloud.githubusercontent.com/assets/123929/16032313/cdba46c2-3204-11e6-912f-a72fef60563a.png)

-### Options
+### Features

-Building this image you can specify some options:
+* Select stable release from [yakyak github](https://github.com/yakyak/yakyak/releases)

-* Stable version to build
+* Supports sounds and notifications.
-* UID for the user
+* Includes chromium browser to open files from yakyak.
-* GID for the user
+* Set UID and GID for user on image ( must to match with user runs X on your system ).

 ### How to build
 There are 3 vars you need to specify on build.